 Snow and Ice

-Decisions about further deployment will be made, as needed, according to developing conditions.
+We’re watching the streets for you, and deployment will be made as needed, according to developing conditions.

 When we are not in a snow operation, we handle individual requests as needed.